carpancan/producthunt/README.md

 pip install -r producthunt/requirements.txt

 ## DATABASE
-Database used is postgresql, but you can change by another one
+Database used is postgresql, but you can change by another one.
+In case of maintain postgresql or mysql, the database that you use must be created at first.

 ## CREATE SUPERUSER TO START USE WEB PROJECT
 * cd producthunt